azrielgold/plot_opener/README.md

 # Python interactive plot opener
 Utility for loading pickled Python interactive plots from disk.
-Allows Python code to be run on one machine (server) and plots to open on another (client).
+Allows Python code to be run on one machine (server) and plots to be opened on another (client) machine.
 This is especially useful when the server does not support a GUI (e.g. Python running on WSL on Windows 10).

 ### Features
 - Drag and drop support.